 Medical advances have made HIV highly treatable.
 If you’re HIV positive, you can greatly prolong your life and maintain your health—as long as you have the right medical care and services.
-Even if you do not yet need HIV medication, a doctor can advise you on how to stay healthy and whether and when to start medication.
+Even if you do not yet need HIV medication, a doctor can advise you on how to stay healthy as well as whether and when to start medication.

 The Affordable Care Act expands coverage and provides Americans with access to affordable health insurance.
 Medicare and Medicaid are still available for those who are eligible.
 The AIDS Drug Assistance Program will provide drugs for people who are unable to afford them, and many pharmaceutical companies offer drug assistance or co-pay programs to reduce or eliminate out-of-pocket costs.
 Click here for information on paying for health care.